-- Medical services and supplies provided by physicians and other health care professionals in Section 5(a). - If you are enrolled in Medicare Part B, we will waive your calendar year deductible and coinsurance. - Surgical and anesthesia services provided by physicians and other health care professionals in Section 5(b). - If you are enrolled in Medicare Part B, we will waive your coinsurance. - Services provided by a hospital or other facility, and ambulance services in Section 5(c). - If you are enrolled in Medicare Part A, we will waive your inpatient hospital copayment and coinsurance for inpatient hospital stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance for outpatient hospital, ambulatory surgical center and ambulance. - Services provided by facilities and providers covered under Emergency services/accidents in Section 5(d). - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided by Mental health and substance abuse facilities and providers in Section 5(e). - If you are enrolled in Medicare Part A, we will waive the inpatient hospital copayment and coinsurance for inpatient hospital stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided under Prescription benefits Section 5(f). - We do not waive the prescription coinsurance or copay. - Services provided under Dental benefits in Section 5(h). - We do not waive the coinsurance under Dental benefits.
+- Medical services and supplies provided by physicians and other health care professionals in Section 5(a). - If you are enrolled in Medicare Part B, we will waive your calendar year deductible and coinsurance. - Surgical and anesthesia services provided by physicians and other health care professionals in Section 5(b). - If you are enrolled in Medicare Part B, we will waive your coinsurance. - Services provided by a hospital or other facility, and ambulance services in Section 5(c). - If you are enrolled in Medicare Part A, we will waive your inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance for outpatient hospital, ambulatory surgical center and ambulance. - Services provided by facilities and providers covered under Emergency services/accidents in Section 5(d). - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided by mental health and substance abuse facilities and providers in Section 5(e). - If you are enrolled in Medicare Part A, we will waive the inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided under Prescription benefits Section 5(f).
+We do not waive the prescription coinsurance or copay. - Services provided under Dental benefits in Section 5(h).
+We do not waive the coinsurance under Dental benefits.

-The following chart illustrates whether Original Medicare or this Plan should be the primary payer for you according to your employment status and other factors determined by Medicare.
+Medicare always makes the final determination as to whether they are the primary payer.
+The following chart illustrates whether Medicare or this Plan should be the primary payer for you according to your employment status and other factors determined by Medicare.
 It is critical that you tell us if you or a covered family member has Medicare coverage so we can administer these requirements correctly.